firebase/geofire-js/README.md

 #### GeoFire.set(key, location)

-Adds the provided `key` - `location` pair to Firebase.
-Returns an empty promise which is fulfilled when the write is complete.

-If the provided `key` already exists in this `GeoFire`, it will be overwritten with the new `location` value.

-`location` must have the form `[latitude, longitude]`.
+Adds the specified `key` - `location` pair to Firebase.
+If the provided `key` already exists in this `GeoFire`, it will be overwritten with the new `location` value. `location` must have the form `[latitude, longitude]`.

+Returns a promise which is fulfilled when the new location has been synchronized with the Firebase servers.

-`key` must be a string or number.
+`key` must be a string TODO: DOES IT NEED TO BE A [VALID FIREBASE KEY NAME](https://www.firebase.com/docs/creating-references.html)?

 ```JavaScript
 geoFire.set("some_key", [37.79, -122.41]).then(function() {